How the world’s smartest recruiting teams advertise their jobs

 How Programmatic Job Advertising Works

 Programmatic job advertising offers a lot more than just automatically distributing your job ads at scale.
-With the use of machine learning and AI, it continually optimizes your job ad placements and bids based on down-the-funnel metrics such as your hiring outcomes and cost-per-hire.
+With the use of machine learning and AI, it continually optimizes your job ad placements and bids based on down-the-funnel metrics such as your hiring outcomes and cost per hire.
 A programmatic job advertising platform has the following components:

-1. Intelligence
+Intelligence

 This involves a way to ingest and gather all your current and historical data, including your job requisition data; source, apply, and hire data; and any other data from your current or previous recruitment marketing efforts.
 This constitutes your “seed data.”

-This is where the programmatic job advertising platform activates your data to inform recruitment media buying decisions, create rules, and provide machine learning-based recommendations, so you can automate and optimize your job distribution based on your goals.
+This is where a programmatic job advertising platform activates your data to inform recruitment media buying decisions, create rules, and provide machine learning-based recommendations, so you can automate and optimize your job distribution based on your goals.

 This enables you to buy media from the most effective sources (where the most qualified job seekers are) with the highest ROI, when you need it and for the right amount of time.

-3. Insights
+Insights

 This component provides you with end-to-end visibility and control of your entire job advertising process, whether you’re working with pay-per-click (PPC) job boards, duration-based postings, slot-based job boards, search ads, display ads, social ads, or even organic options.
-It allows you to compare all your digital candidate sources apples to-apples and easily identify the ones that are delivering the most (and the least) ROI.
+It allows you to compare all your digital candidate sources, apples-to-apples, and easily identify the ones that are delivering the most (and the least) ROI.

-Benefits Of Programmatic Job Advertising
+Benefits of Programmatic Job Advertising

-1. Lower cost per hire and greater control on spend
+Lower cost per hire and greater control on spend

 This is one of the most obvious benefits of programmatic job advertising.
-A programmatic recruitment advertising platform enables you to allocate budgets (spending caps) at multiple levels: campaign, job group, job (ideally), publisher, and more.
+A programmatic recruitment advertising platform enables you to allocate budgets at multiple levels: campaign, job group, job (ideally), publisher, and more.

 Furthermore, your programmatic job advertising solution enables you to avoid wasting your recruitment marketing dollars on non-performing job boards, bot clicks, and intermediary fees.
 You can ensure your job ads are distributed only on the most cost-effective publishers – and your media buying strategy is aligned with your cost goals.
-All of this drives down your cost per applicant as well as cost per hire.
+All of this drives down your cost per applicant, as well as cost per hire.

-Our clients typically see a 20 – 50% reduction in cost-per-applicant (and cost-per-hire) and a proportionate increase in recruiting ROI.
+Our clients typically see a 20-50% reduction in cost per applicant (and cost per hire) and a proportionate increase in recruiting ROI.

-3. Greater reach
+Greater reach

 There are thousands of job boards and publishers.
 Programmatic job advertising enables you to get your job ads in front of more job seekers globally, especially on sites that will deliver the best (and most cost-effective) results for your business.
 This might include niche job sites that you may be unaware of, but can potentially deliver exceptional hiring outcomes.
 You can also find and engage passive job seekers that aren’t on job boards but on the rest of the World Wide Web, visiting Google, Facebook, or their favorite lifestyle websites.

-4. Significantly more productive recruiters: A lot of businesses today are operating with lean recruiting teams.
+A lot of businesses today are operating with lean recruiting teams.
 Improving recruiter productivity is one of the top priorities of talent acquisition leaders around the world.

-Automating repetitive tasks can go a long way in making talent acquisition (TA) and recruitment marketing teams more productive.
-Programmatic job advertising saves a massive amount of time for recruiters and TA professionals as it removes the manual labor involved in posting, managing, and optimizing job ads across a multitude of channels and interfaces (job boards, social channels, and other sites used for finding and recruiting candidates).
+Automating repetitive tasks can go a long way in making talent acquisition and recruitment marketing teams more productive.
+Programmatic job advertising saves a massive amount of time for recruiters and talent acquisition professionals as it removes the manual labor involved in posting, managing, and optimizing job ads across a multitude of channels and interfaces (job boards, social channels, and other sites used for finding and recruiting candidates).

 This allows them to not only spend more time on people-centric functions, such as interviewing, screening candidates, hiring, and onboarding, but also operate at a much larger scale and manage vastly more expansive programs than traditional methods.

-6. Exceptional candidate experiences: A great programmatic job advertising platform should also enhance your job application experience, therefore, improving your click-to-apply conversion rates.
+Exceptional candidate experiences: A great programmatic job advertising platform should also enhance your job application experience, therefore, improving your click-to-apply conversion rates.

 One of the factors that contributes heavily to a bad job seeker experience is over sourcing.
-For every job for which you say “yes” to 2 out of 100 candidates, you say “no” to 98 others.
+For every job for which you say “yes” to two out of 100 candidates, you say “no” to 98 others.
 You would be far better off if you don’t push 98 of the “no” candidates into your funnel.
 Controlling applicant volume via programmatic job advertising (by setting caps on the number of qualified applications for a certain role) can be extremely useful in enhancing overall candidate experience and improving your employer brand.

-7. Retargeting
+Retargeting

 A modern programmatic job advertising platform should allow you to retarget job seekers that started applications, but for whatever reason, dropped off without completing them.
-The ability to re-engage such candidates by sending them targeted messages and nudging them to finish their application process can be very powerful in delivering a high number of qualified applications at a low CPA.
+The ability to re-engage such candidates by sending them targeted messages and nudging them to finish their application process – can be very powerful in delivering a high number of qualified applications at a low CPA.

-8. Real-time tracking of performance and cost: One of the most desirable benefits of programmatic job advertising is its ability to deliver end-to-end visibility (transparency) into your recruitment advertising.
+One of the most desirable benefits of programmatic job advertising is its ability to deliver end-to-end visibility (transparency) into your recruitment advertising.

 In traditional job advertising, real-time tracking of performance and cost across all media was next to impossible.
 Even when you did get data at, say, the end of a month, collating it across all the varied sources (slot or duration-based publishers, pay-per-click job boards, Google, etc.) and then having someone adapt it to a pre-agreed format and redistribute it for analysis, took so much time that it served little to no practical purpose by the end of the exercise.